leeonora/leeonora.github.io/index.markdown

 </figure>

-Here, the left y-axis shows the percentage of positive tests in a given week (green curve) and the right shows the weekly crime count (i.e. the sum of crimes in a given week).
-As expected, most crimes show a decreasing rate during the peak years of the pandemic, with prostitution serving as a notable example; given widespread public concern regarding physical contact during this period, it is unsurprising that this particular offense experienced a significant decrease in occurences.
+Here, the right y-axis shows a seven-day rolling average of the number of COVID-tests (blue curve) and the left shows a seven-day rolling average of crime count.
+As expected, most crimes show a decreasing rate during the peak years of the pandemic, with larceny/theft serving as a notable example; given the official stay-at-home order forcing people to remain in their houses, it is unsurprising that this particular offense experienced a significant decrease in occurences.

-While the graph serves as an interactive illustration of the occurences of different crimes during the pandemic, it would be beneficial to investigate just how much each crime was affected.
+Suprisingly, it appears that crime incidents for burglary increase during the pandemic.
+This highlights the need investigate just how much each crime was affected.

 ---